sapcc/asr1k-neutron-l3/DEVICE_README.md

 ###### Open Architecture Topics:

- * Can we assign interfacce routes inside a vrf?
+ * Can we assign interface routes inside a VRF?
 NO
- * Does arp alias work for off-subnet ip's?
+ * Does ARP alias work for off-subnet IPs?
 Yes
- * Do we need rii on interfaces or is mapping-id sufficient on nat statements ?
+ * Do we need rii on interfaces or is mapping-id sufficient on NAT statements?
- * should/must all mapping-id's be the same or different for a given neutron router ?
+ * Should/must all mapping-id's be the same or different for a given neutron router?
 Different

 ###### Configuration Limits for resources: